-Madison's creative sector lacks formal structures to advance its work.
-While the City of Madison invests about sixteen million dollars in arts and cultural activities annually over a wide variety of functions, it has no management structure or budgetary system where these related activities and investments are brought together for planning, management, or evaluation.
-The University of Wisconsin has no single coordinated outreach function that unites its community programs.
-The Dane County Cultural

-Affairs Commission is a stable public/private grantor with other modest programs but has not historically taken a broader role in creative sector affairs.
+Madison's creative sector needs formal structures to further advance its work.
+While the City of Madison invests about sixteen million dollars in arts and cultural activities annually over a wide variety of functions, a management structure and budgetary system where these related activities and investments are brought together for planning, management, or evaluation would improve functioning.
+Likewise, a single coordinated outreach function that unites its community programs would boost community access to the University of Wisconsin.
+Dane Arts is a stable public/private grantor with other modest programs that has recently taken a broader role in creative sector affairs.
 The Madison Community Foundation includes important resources for investing in the arts, but many are held in independently advised funds.

-Artists and creative workers have no on-going, interdisciplinary gathering place where collaborative ideas and invention are free to grow.
-Similarly, there is no mechanism for cultural institutions to come together for common purposes such as marketing, special event scheduling, equipment and space sharing, or development of community-wide programs.
-The business and philanthropic sectors have no ongoing, structured opportunities for education, recruitment, or joint planning around specific matters of creative sector investment.
+Artists and creative workers need an ongoing, interdisciplinary gathering place where collaborative ideas and invention are free to grow.
+Similarly, cultural institutions call for a space to come together for common purposes such as marketing, special event scheduling, equipment and space sharing, or development of community-wide programs.
+The business and philanthropic sectors require structured opportunities for education, recruitment, or joint planning around specific matters of creative sector investment.

-The sector lacks a comprehensive information sharing system.
-No entity concerns itself with broad issues such as promoting access, disseminating best practices, cultivating a broadening donor/investor base, increasing earned income opportunities, providing training and technical assistance or sector-specific leadership development.
-In short, Madison has no local arts and cultural agency focused on uniting and developing the overall creative sector and broadening public participation in its activities.
+The sector hungers for a comprehensive information sharing system.
+There is unmet demand for promoting arts access, disseminating best practices, cultivating a broadening donor/investor base, increasing earned income opportunities, providing training and technical assistance or sector-specific

+The primary recommendations in this plan are structural. leadership development.
+Research evidenced no single existing local arts or cultural agency with the capacity to address all those needs.